 Arduino Sketchardrumo.pde Load this sketch into your Arduino and connect up to 6 piezo sensors.

 Because of security "improvements", OS X Gatekeeper may prevent Ardrumo from starting depending on the settings.
-Unfortunately, the error shown below implies the download is corrupt when, in fact, it isn't.
+Since I'm an unregistered developer, unfortunately, the error shown below implies the download is corrupt when, in fact, it isn't.

 Other known issues